tylermarshal/ruby-submissions/1801-b/1module/black_thursday/Kelly_Megan.md

 - [x] Application meets all requirements (all relevant tests pass the spec harness)

-### 5. Version Control
+### 5. Version Control: 3

-- [ ] Developer commits at a pace of at least 1 commit per hour
+- [x] Developer commits at a pace of at least 1 commit per hour
-- [ ] Developer implements branching and PRs
+- [x] Developer implements branching and PRs
-- [ ] The final submitted version is merged into master
+- [x] The final submitted version is merged into master

 ### 6. Code Sanitation: 3